-The fridge fans say that keeping eggs in the fridge increases shelf life and avoids bacterial contamination which might result in salmonella poisoning.
+The fridge fans say that keeping eggs in the fridge increases shelf life and avoids bacterial contamination, which might otherwise result in salmonella poisoning.

 Fans of the room temperature theory on the other hand are convinced that cold eggs loose flavor and are a nightmare to cook with, especially when you are baking.
 It is true however that some supermarket don’t keep eggs in a fridge.

-Me personally I store eggs in my fridge.
+Me personally I store eggs in my fridge all the time.

 Not for a culinary reason however.

 I just don’t like too much stuff laying around in my kitchen or pantry.
 Whatever theory you believe in, refrigerating eggs does prolong the shelf life and that’s for a fact.
 Eggs kept in a fridge can last up to four to five weeks.

 Eggs stored at room temperature will only last for about 2 weeks.